 Adelie Penguin Reproduction

 Adelie penguins arrive at their breeding grounds in October.
 Their nests consist of stones piled together.
 The male Adelie penguins summon the females with a low guttural noise followed by a loud cry.
-A female Adelie penguin typically lays two eggs which are brown or green in colour.
+A female Adelie penguin typically lays two eggs which are brown or green in color.

 In December, the warmest month in Antarctica (about -2°C), the parents alternate periods of incubating the egg.
 One parent goes to feed and the other stays to warm the egg.
 The parent who is incubating does not eat.
 In March, the adults and their young return to the sea.
 Adelie penguins have to defend their nests from other penguins who try to steal pebbles, stones, and other nest building materials.
 Adelie penguins do not drink water but instead, they eat snow.
 They have a gland in their nose that takes the salt out of the ocean water that they swallow when catching fish and eating fish while in the water.